Fatal Car Accidents in Los Angeles: What Families Should Know

 Acting quickly protects your legal options and helps build a stronger case.

-Depending on the circumstances, your family may be able to recover damages such as:
+Depending on the circumstances, eligible family members may be able to recover compensation for:

-- Loss of financial support, including the income your loved one would have earned
+• Loss of the income and benefits their loved one would have provided

 What Determines the Value of a Wrongful Death Claim?